gajus/palantir/README.md

 /**
  * @property assert Evaluates user defined script.
 The result (boolean) indicates if test is passing.
  * @property configuration User defined configuration accessible by the `beforeTest`.
- * @property explain Provides information about an assertion.
+ * @property explain Provides debugging information about the test.
  * @property interval A function that describes the time when the test needs to be re-run.
  * @property labels Arbitrary key=value labels used to categorise the tests.
  * @property name Unique name of the test.
 A combination of test + labels must be unique across all test suites.